 Paragraphs six and seven were merged into one paragraph and reworded extensively.
 In the discussion of the two above paragraphs, it was decided to explain the policy of the Mandatory Power and then enumerate its effects without expressing a further opinion.
-With regard to paragraph seven, which stressed deliberate efforts by Arab interests to alter the General Assembly resolution by force, disagreement was expressed, since it criticism by the Commission of member states of the United Nations.
+With regard to paragraph seven, which stressed deliberate efforts by Arab interests to alter the General Assembly resolution by force, disagreement was expressed, since it implied criticism by the Commission of member states of the United Nations.
 In answer to this objection, it was pointed out that the draft mentioned interests and not states, and it was maintained that it was the Commission's duty to point out the guilty party.
-On the other hand, it was asserted that the Commission bad no proof to support this statement that Arab opposition was the dominant factor in the situation.
+On the other hand, it was asserted that the Commission had no proof to support this statement that Arab opposition was the dominant factor in the situation.
 It was further suggested that the last sentence of paragraph seven be deleted.
 It was agreed that the two paragraphs merged into one be reworded along the lines of the Commission's special report to the Security Council.

 Accordingly, the new paragraph six was redrafted as follows: The first sentence of paragraph six, with minor drafting changes, became the opening sentence of the new paragraph.
-A new sentence was inserted here reading as follows: "The general policy of the Mandatory Power has been not to take any measures which might be construed as involving it in the implementation of the Assembly's resolution."
+A new sentence was inserted here reading as follows: "The general policy of the Mandatory Power has been not to take any measures which might be construed as involving it in the implementation of the Assembly's resolution".
 The phrase "refused to participate in any way in the implementation of the Plan" in the second sentence, was deleted and, in its place, the following phrase was inserted "insisted on retaining undivided control of Palestine until the termination of the Mandate".
 The phrase "on 15 May... all at once", also in the second sentence was deleted.
-The phrase "defeating the purposes of the United Nations in Palestine and nullifying the resolution of the Assembly", in the third sentence, was replaced by the phrase "defeating the purposes of the General Assembly".
-In the fourth sentence, the word "infiltration" was substituted for the word "incursions".
-It was agreed to insert here the following quotation for the General Assembly and are engaged in a deliberate effort to alter by force the settlement envisaged therein".
-In the fifth sentence, the phrase "the apparent inability of the Mandatory Power, intent on withdrawing, to certain the conflict" was replaced by the phrase "and the fact that the Mandatory Power, engaged in the liquidation of its administration and the evacuation of its troops, has found it impossible fully to contain the conflict".
+The phrase "defeating the purposes of the United Nations in Palestine and nullifying the resolution of the Assembly", in the third sentence, was replaced by the phrase "defeating the purposes of the resolution of the General Assembly". the fourth sentence, the word "infiltration" was substituted for the word "incursions".
+It was agreed to insert here the following quotation from the Commission's special report to the Security Council: "Powerful Arab interests, both inside and outside Palestine, are defying the resolution of the General Assembly and are engaged in a deliberate effort to alter by force the settlement envisaged therein".
+In the fifth sentence, the phrase "the apparent inability of the Mandatory Power, intent on withdrawing, to contain the conflict" was replaced by the phrase "and the fact that the Mandatory Power, engaged in the liquidation of its administration and the evacuation of its troops, has found it impossible fully to contain the conflict".
 The entire paragraph seven was deleted.

 The new paragraph six, thus amended, and a few other minor drafting changes, was approved.

-Mr. FEDERSPIEL (Denmark) stated that he reserved his position regarding all the points in the new paragraph six, since he considered that they dealt with matters which were the concern of the Security Council and not of the Commission.
+Mr. FEDERSPIEL (Denmark) stated that he reserved his position regarding all the points in the new paragraph six, since he considered that they dealt with matters which were the concern of the Security

+Council and not of the Commission.